HowieHye/Attention-Enriched-Deep-Learning-Model-for-Breast-Tumor-Segmentation/README.md

 # Codes
 Jupyter notebooks present the implementation of the proposed approach using Keras and Tensorflow libraries.
 * <a href="Codes/UNet.ipynb">UNet</a> - implementation of the standard U-Net model for breast tumor segmentation.
 The U-Net is used as a baseline model for evaluation of our approach.
-* <a href="Codes/SA_UNet.ipynb">SA_UNet</a> - our proposed Salient Attention U-Net model.
+* <a href="Codes/SA_UNet.ipynb">SA_UNet</a> <a href="https://nbviewer.jupyter.org/github/avakanski/Attention-Enriched-Deep-Learning-Model-for-Breast-Tumor-Segmentation/blob/main/Codes/SA_UNet.ipynb">on nbviewer]</a>- our proposed Salient Attention U-Net model.
 It applies attention blocks to saliency maps of breast ultrasound images.
 * <a href="Codes/SA_UNet_reduced_set.ipynb">SA_UNet_reduced_set</a> - Salient Attention U-Net model applied on a reduced version of the dataset consisting of 118 images.
 The quality of the saliency maps can vary significantly across a collection of images; therefore, in the article we proposed an algorithm for estimating the confidence level of the saliency maps and eliminating the saliency maps with low confidence.

 # Data